Living Costs

 Food costs depend on your habits and preferences – a lot of factors contribute to your monthly total.

-As a rough guide, if you live alone, you are likely to need to spend a minimum of £200/month on your groceries.
-To consistently stay much below this could be possible, but would take some real frugal efforts in your shopping and cooking.
-Don’t forget you will sometimes need to include some non-food items in your grocery shops, such as toilet roll, detergents, etc.
+As a rough guide, if you live alone, you are likely to need to spend an absolute minimum of £200/month on your groceries.
+To spend less than this would take some real frugal efforts in your shopping and cooking.
+Don’t forget you will also need to include some non-food items in your grocery shops, such as toilet roll, detergents, etc.

 From around £200/month upwards, if you usually prepare your own meals you will be able to comfortably shop at most supermarkets, and regularly purchase a good variety of ingredients, including meat/fish/dairy.

-However this doesn’t cover regularly buying: alcohol, Meal Deals/ready meals, premium range items, or shopping at expensive supermarkets.
+However £200 a month is unlikely to be enough to cover (regularly) buying alcohol, Meal Deals/ready meals, premium range items, or shopping at expensive supermarkets.
 These will all increase your required budget.

 Sharing food costs and cooking duties with a partner or housemate will make budgets of under £200/month per person significantly easier to achieve – although of course this depends on their shopping and cooking habits as well.

-Restaurants and takeaways are the most expensive option out there, and worth budgeting for separately under your discretionary spending rather than groceries.
+Restaurants and takeaways should be budgeted for separately, under your discretionary spending rather than groceries.

 Internet